 Cleveland Cavaliers vs Golden State Warriors

-UPCOMING MILESTONES: With eight more free throws, LeBron James passes Michael Jordan for the most in NBA playoff history.
-In addition, with 41 points, James (1,135) will pass Sam Jones (1,143), Bill Russell (1,151), Elgin Baylor (1,161) and Michael Jordan (1,176) all at once in career Finals scoring – claiming third most.
+UPCOMING MILESTONES: Just by playing, LeBron James will have appeared in the 8th most postseason games in NBA history – passing Manu Ginobili.
+In addition, with 12 more free throws, he passes Michael Jordan for the most in playoff games in history.
 Finally, with one three-pointer, Iman Shumpert will have made the 7th most in Cavaliers franchise history – passing Mo Williams.

 One game into the Finals, and the Warriors are continuing to prove themselves worthy of their three straight Finals appearances.
 Meanwhile, although the Cavaliers have also been to this stage three times in a row, they didn’t look like it in Game One with their number of defensive lapses and mental mistakes.
 But hope is far from lost – the Cavaliers still have LeBron James.
 Just last season, they lost the first game by double digits and still went on to win in seven.